markcellus/router-component/README.md

 router.start();
 ```

 Then, when a user requests the `/home` url,  the templates, script, modules and data
 under your `home` pages config entry will load instantly.

-## Usage

-### Initial Page Load
+### Initial page load

-When loading the initial page from your browser, the Router could possibly load before the DOM has been loaded
+When starting the router and loading the initial page from your browser, the Router could possibly load
-(depending on when you decide to call `Router.start()`).
-If so, you'll need to listen for the DOM to be loaded,
+before the DOM has been loaded (depending on when you decide to call the `start()` method).
+If so,
-and then trigger the current url as illustrated below.
+you'll need to listen for the DOM to be loaded, and then trigger the current url as illustrated below.
-The code below should be ran right after your `Router.start()` call.
+This should be done right right after your call to `start()`.

 ```javascript
 window.addEventListener('DOMContentLoaded', function () {